nicolasdao/userin/README.md

 app.listen(3330)
 ```

-The list of exposed endpoints is detailed under the section.
+The list of exposed endpoints is detailed under the [Endpoints](#endpoints) section.
 That list is also discoverable via the following endpoints:
 All the endpoints that the UserIn middleware exposes are discoverable at the following two endpoints:
 - __`GET`__ [http://localhost:3330/v1/.well-known/configuration](http://localhost:3330/v1/.well-known/configuration): This is the non-standard OpenID discovery endpoint.
 It exposes the exhaustive list of all the UserIn endpoints, including both the OpenID endpoints and the non OpenID/OAuth 2.0 endpoints.
 - __`GET`__ [http://localhost:3330/oauth2/v1/.well-known/openid-configuration](http://localhost:3330/oauth2/v1/.well-known/openid-configuration): This is the OpenID discovery endpoint.
 It only exposes OpenID/Oauth 2.0 endpoints.
 That endpoint is the one that your third-parties are supposed to use.